ngoctd314/learning/backend/golang/chapter 3. concurrent and parallelism/Chapter 1. An introduction to Concurrency.md

 You may have noticed that while we have solved our data race, we haven't actually solved our race condition!
 The order of operations in this program is still non-deterministic; we've just narrowed the scope of the non-deterministic a bit.

 Sychronizing access to the memory in  this manner also has performance ramifactions.
-Calls to Lock you see can make our program slow.
+We'll save the details for later when we examine the sync package in the section, but the calls to Lock you see can make our program slow.
 Every time we perform one of these operations, our program pauses for a period of time.
+This brings up two questions:

 - Are my critical sections entered and exited repeatedly?
-- What size should my critical section be?
+- What size should my critical sections be?

 Answering these two questions in the context of your program is an art, and this adds to the difficulty in synchronizing access to the memory.

+Synchronizing access to the memory also shares some problems with other techniques of modeling concurrent problems.

 ### Deadlocks, Livelocks, AbandonLock and Starvation

 **Deadlock**

-A deadlocked program is one in which all concurrent process are waiting on one another.
+A deadlocked program is one in which all concurrent processes are waiting on one another.
 In this state, the program will never recover without outside intervention.

 If that sounds grim, it's because it is!
 The Go runtime attempts to do its part and will detect some deadlocks (all goroutines must be blocked, or "asleep"), but this doesn't do much to help you prevent deadlocks.